-The Balcarras tie is available for purchase, currently at $\pounds 5.00$ .
-The Balcarras badge is currently available at $\pounds 7.00$ .
-Both items may be purchased from the school or from Schooltogs.
+The Balcarras tie is available for purchase, currently at £5.00.
+The Balcarras badge is currently available at £7.00.
+Both items may be purchased from the school or from Schooltogs or The Schoolwear Company.
 A coloured strip is incorporated into the blazer badge in the colour of each house.
 Please ensure you purchase the correct house badge, ie Foley (Green); Graveney (Yellow); Ottewell (Blue); Selvey (Red)

-Balcarras school clothing is available from local stockists, including Schooltogs.
+Balcarras school clothing is available from local stockists, including Schooltogs and The Schoolwear Company.